Overview

 What Does Our Service Do?

 The Child and Adolescent Mental Health Service (CAMHS) is a specialist service offering mental health assessment and intervention to children and young people (up to the age of 18 years) who need more help with their mental health.
-Many young people experience difficulties from time to time and can access support through friends and family or services such as their GP, school nurse, school counsellors, on-line counselling (such as Kooth), early intervention services (such as Relate) or Mental Health Support Teams in schools.
+Many young people experience difficulties from time to time and can access support through friends and family or services such as their GP, school nurse, school counsellors, on-line counselling (such as Tellmi), early intervention services (such as Relate) or Mental Health Support Teams in schools.

 Specialist CAMHS is therefore one of several services offering mental health support and intervention for children and young people.
 CAMHS will work with children and young people with significant mental health difficulties with a moderate to severe impact on functioning which requires specialist mental health support.